Health & Wellness

 Lupus can affect any major organ in your body and it always imperative to keep track of your symptoms and make your doctor aware of any new aches, pains, and reactions to medicine.

-I call the disease the great pretender, because while I look fine on the outside, I might be feeling terrible on the inside.
+I call the disease the great pretender, because while you can look fine on the outside, you can be feeling terrible on the inside.

 Lupus isn’t a disease with a simple answer and taking a pill will not make it go away.

 It is a non-curable disease that can have periods of remission.
-But I know adding stress eliminators to my life will help me better manage the disease.
+But I know adding stress eliminators to my life will help me better manage the autoimmune disease I have.

 After finding out my mother had the disease, I made it my business to make those aware about the disease.